martinjolif/football-game-tracking/README.md

 Look at the ``training/pitch_detection/config.py`` file to modify some training/evaluation parameters.

 #### Team clustering
+The goal is first to create a dataset of player crops labeled by their color jersey in order to train a classification model that will be able to classify jersey colors.
+Hopefully, from there some layers from the classification model can be reused to create embeddings for clustering players by their jersey color.

+###### 1. Dataset creation
 Extract frames from videos (SoccerNet dataset):
 ```
 python src/team_clustering/extract_frames.py